 The group in front of Highgrove.
 Ronald M Freeman, Chairman, far left.
 Debbie Fitzcharles seated. small group of Pilgrims and guests visited Highgrove on 3 May, travelling by coach from central London.
 Despite the unseasonal cold wind, we enjoyed seeing the garden in its spring glory in the company of our guide, the entertaining and informative Debbie Fitzcharles.
 Our tour was followed by lunch and a visit to the gift shop.
-The Pilgrims American Dream: Pop to the Present n 27 April, following a delicious buffet breakfast and an illuminating introduction by Catherine Daunt, one of the museum curators, the Pilgrims had a private view of the exhibition American Dream: Pop To The Present at the British Museum.
+American Dream: Pop to the Present n 27 April, following a delicious buffet breakfast and an illuminating introduction by Catherine Daunt, one of the museum curators, the Pilgrims had a private view of the exhibition American Dream: Pop To The Present at the British Museum.
 The group was privileged to be given room to explore this fascinating and challenging exhibition before opening-time.

 Andy Warhol screenprint, 1966

 Historians have laid stress on the post-1945 emergence of America as a military, financial and industrial superpower but few have placed any real emphasis on America as a cultural superpower.
 By the beginning of the 1960s this supremacy was reflected in the vogue for American pop art as exemplified by such artists as Andy Warhol, Roy Lichtenstein and Robert Rauschenberg, against a background of civil rights for the African Americans, political assassinations - JFK, RFK and Martin Luther King -Vietnam and women's rights.

 This exhibition demonstrated the self-confidence of these imaginative artists, who took their inspiration from billboard advertising, global politics, Hollywood and household objects and projected their work to a huge worldwide audience

-- something which no previous generation had achieved.
-The downside to the American Dream was reflected in racism, the AIDS crisis and economic and social problems.
-The exhibition which ran at the same time at the Royal Academy, America after the Fall, dealt with the 1930s Depression and the apparent shattering of the American Dream.

-IN MEMORIAM

-The Hon Sir Clive Bossom Bt

-Rear Admiral Sir Nigel Cecil

-KBE CB

-Lawrence F Crooke Jr

-Colonel Michael Dewar

-of that Ilk and Vogrie

-Sir Ewen Fergusson

-GCMG GCVO

-Ivor Hockman

-Michael Johnson

-John H Lydiard-Wilson

-Neil Mills

-Douglas E Nordlinger

-Mark Sellers

-J Michael Younger

 The Hon Sir Clive Bossom Bt

 John Fingleton writes: